Matt12333/TMDB_Project/README.md

 ---
 <h2>Project Overview</h2>

 My first independent project within Digital Futures, tasked with extracting two key insights and identifying two standout films from the TMDB dataset.
-The dataset required extensive cleaning due to inconsistencies and missing values.
-I operated under a tight two day deadline, applying data wrangling, exploratory analysis, and visualisation techniques to uncover meaningful patterns and present actionable findings to stakeholders.
+The dataset required extensive data cleaning due to formatting and missing values.
+I worked within a two day deadline, where I cleaned, explored and visualised the data to uncover meaningful patterns and present actionable findings to stakeholders.

 The two key insights I uncovered in the data were:
 1) The importance of the clean data and how it effects this dataset